Index for Senescence:

 And on this day our doom you had decreed.

 Instead of calming her, she only became more upset, finally cutting him off, saying “I'm not getting what I need from you.”
-He also took this at face value for many years, that his proclamations that he would ever adore her (seen too painfully over the years to be anything but true) were disbelieved and/or that she did not value such love.
+He also took this at face value for many years, that his proclamations that he would ever adore her (seen too painfully over the years to be anything but false) were disbelieved and/or that she did not value such love.
 It was a very painful exchange in which he felt his deepest and truest feelings were rejected and devalued.
+That his deepest adoration was found unworthy.

 It would take him years to understand, or believe he understood, what was really happening: that a young woman, frozen in a relationship that could not be fully realized, saw her youth and life slipping away.
 That what she needed from him was not promises that she would remain attractive, but a life with him before so much of life had burned out in her.
 Her words that “I'm not getting what I need from you” were understood later as much more deeply significant than his immature mind could process at the time, and were in some ways the death-knell of their relationship: “I see now that our union was your need/And on this day our doom you had decreed.”